weewx/weewx/docs_src/custom/service-engine.md

-# Customizing the WeeWX service engine {#service_engine}
+# Customizing the service engine {#service_engine}

 This is an advanced topic intended for those who wish to try their hand at extending the internal engine in WeeWX.
 Before attempting these examples, you should be reasonably proficient with Python.

 !!!
 Warning
     Please note that the API to the service engine may change in future versions!

 At a high level, WeeWX consists of an *engine* that is responsible for managing a set of *services*.
 A service consists of a Python class which